-A bachelor's degree in criminal justice, police science or a related discipline can also prepare students for careers as police officers.
+A bachelor's degree program in criminal justice, police science or a related discipline can also prepare students for careers as police officers.
 Common topics include the criminal justice system, criminology, emergency planning, crime prevention, crisis communications and U.S. government.

 After gaining acceptance into the police academy, recruits participate in classroom and practical instruction.
 They learn state laws, criminal investigations, patrol procedures, firearms training, traffic control, defensive driving, self-defense, first aid and computer skills.
 Police academy recruits also undertake physical training and fieldwork that demonstrates their comprehension of classroom instruction.
 Field exercises include investigating mock criminal scenes, directing traffic, operating police vehicles, arrest techniques, using firearms, fingerprinting and interrogation methods.
 Police academy training usually takes 22-27 weeks to complete.

 Police officer and detective jobs were predicted to grow 7% from 2010-2020, which was a bit slower than average, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment opportunities at state and local governments will be some of the toughest positions to earn.
 Police and sheriff's patrol officers earned a mean yearly salary of $57,770 as of May 2012, reports the BLS.

 Related to Police Officer: An Overview of Police Academy Training